 - Prerna’s Five great breads of India

-Dosa and other Indian breads (are not pancakes or crepes)
+Dosa and other Indian breads (are they really pancakes or crepes?)

-My preference is to avoid calling them pancakes or crepes, but it is a hard call, because when I make thin, circular pudla from chickpea flour, rice four and some wheat flour, they are certainly crepe-like but very different in taste to the Breton ones.
+My preference is to avoid calling them pancakes or crepes, but it is a hard call, because, for example, when I make thin, circular pudla from chickpea flour, rice four and some wheat flour, they are certainly crepe-like but very different in taste to the Breton ones.